< All blogs

 Strategic threat intelligence

-An understanding of the general direction of travel of threats can help in deciding how the organization needs to change in order to stay as safe as possible over the longer term.
-So trends in how threats are evolving on a year by year basis can be helpful; is the threat from North Korea growing or declining; are ransomware attacks increasing or becoming more sophisticated, or both?
-The best sources of information at this level are often annual reports issued by government agencies such as the UK National Cyber Security Centre or the EU’s ENISA, and commercial vendors with a good reputation in the cybersecurity marketplace, such as Mandiant or Sophos.
+An understanding of the general direction of travel of threats can help in deciding how the organisation needs to change in order to stay as safe as possible over the longer term.
+So trends in how threats are evolving on a year by year basis can be helpful; is the threat from nation states such as North Korea or Iran growing or declining; are ransomware attacks increasing or becoming more sophisticated (such as the use of AI), or both?
+The best sources of information at this level are often annual reports issued by government agencies such as the UK National Cyber Security Centre or the EU’s ENISA, and commercial vendors with a good reputation in the cybersecurity marketplace, such as Mandiant, Sophos or Crowdstrike.

 Tactical threat intelligence